Arkpatill/Tail-Wind-Traders-Executive-Sales-and-Profit-Dashboards/README.md

-# 🛒 Tailwind Traders: Executive Sales & Profit Dashboard (Power BI)
+# 🛒 Tailwind Traders: Executive Sales & Profit Dashboard

 This project showcases an end-to-end business intelligence solution for **Tailwind Traders**, built using Microsoft Power BI.
 It replicates the kind of data challenges faced by real-world organizations and demonstrates how to address them through data transformation, model design, advanced DAX, and dashboarding — aligned with the **Meesho Data Scientist – I** job description.